rhdeck/react-reality/README.md

 ### ARMaterialProperty

+Material Properties define how a material interacts with light.
+The most common use is setting a color that will cause it to refract that spectrum.
+A second common use is setting an image that will be used as texture (e.g. a poster of an image).

+`<ARMatierialProperty />` nodes are also where you mount your `<ARSKScene>` for placing dynamic 2-d content

 #### Props

-- id: Type of material property.
-(Default, because this is the one you will want to use most often: **diffuse**)
+- `id`: Type of material property.
+Valid string values include "diffuse", "specular", "normal" (Default, because this is the one you will want to use most often: **diffuse**)
-- color: Color to be applied.
+- `color`: Color to be applied.
 Takes a string or a number
-- path: Path to file with texture to apply, as an alternative to setting a flat color
+- `path`: Path to file with texture to apply, as an alternative to setting a flat color
-- intensity: How much to apply this property (basically lower washes out the effect/color/texture) 0.0-1.0
+- `intensity`: How much to apply this property (basically lower washes out the effect/color/texture) 0.0-1.0

 ```xml
 <ARBox>